theTonyHo/armacode/README.rst

 Dependencies
 ------------

+*. doc2dash - ``pip install doc2dash==2.1.0``
 *.
-Sphinx - ``pip install sphinx``
+Sphinx (1.3.5 installed with doc2dash)
 *.
 Sphinxcontrib-napoleon - ``pip install sphinxcontrib-napoleon``

-*.
-Sphinx Bootstrap Theme - ``pip install sphinx_bootstrap_theme``
-*. doc2dash - ``pip install doc2dash``
+..notes::Notes:

+- doc2dash dequires specific version of dependencies.
+Only dedicate this configuration/computer to build armacode to avoid conflict with other projects.

-Regarding compatibility between Sphinx and napoleon version dependency as described on the official website.
-Sphinx and napoleon will be working independently.
-Napoleon is used inside DocGenerator to convert docstring.
+- Regarding compatibility between Sphinx and napoleon version dependency as described on the official website, Sphinx and napoleon will be working independently.
+Napoleon is used inside DocGenerator to convert Google docstring.
 Sphinx is to build the generated rst.

-The required cusomized version of sphinxcontrib-napoleon is already included in this repository.
+- The required cusomized version of sphinxcontrib-napoleon is already included in this repository.

+- Theme customized and adapted from Sphinx Bootstrap Theme https://github.com/ryan-roemer/sphinx-bootstrap-theme .
+Modify in the following folder ``.\theme\bootstrap\static\bootswatch-3.2.0\ar-ma``

 Instructions
 ------------